-I particularly love the flap design on the chest of this girl pajamas, it is a double-layered fabric which adds warmth to the chest.
-This thicker flap is especially great for kids with weak lungs and poor respiratory on cold nights.
+I like how the flap design on the chest of these pajamas for girls.
+Also, because the flap is made of a double layer of fabric, it adds extra warmth to the chest area.
+This thicker flap is especially beneficial for children with poor respiratory health and weak lungs on chilly nights.

 - Cotton fabric, 42″ width x 132″ (5-7 yo), 143″ (8-10 yo), 162″ (11-12 yo) length